Table of Contents

 )

-#![no_std]#![no_main]#![allow(unused_variables)] // for development#![allow(unused_imports)] // for development
+#![no_std]#![no_main]#![allow(unused_variables)] // only used for development#![allow(unused_imports)] // only used for development

 use defmt::*;use defmt_rtt as _;use panic_probe as _;